ag508/RAG-With-Claude-3.5-Sonnet/README.md

 information).
 The LlamaIndex library simplifies the process of setting up and using RAG models by providing abstractions and utilities for data loading, indexing, and querying.

+Live Demo With a Different Approch And Free To Use : https://colab.research.google.com/drive/16f-61PSUxKmraJjfx472YzdqgXA2Arjs?usp=sharing

 1. Setup API Keys: The code sets the ANTHROPIC_API_KEY environment variable, which is required to authenticate with the Anthropic API and use the Claude language model.